eProsima/Discovery-Server/README.md

 In order to use the Discovery Server tool, it is necessary to have a compatible version of [eProsima Fast DDS](https://eprosima-fast-rtps.readthedocs.io/en/latest/) installed (over release 2.0.2).
-*Fast DDS* dependencies as tinyxml must be accessible, either because *Fast DDS* was build-installed defining THIRDPARTY=ON or because those libraries have been specifically installed.
+*Fast DDS* dependencies as tinyxml must be accessible, either because *Fast DDS* was build-installed defining `THIRDPARTY=ON|FORCE` or because those libraries have been specifically installed.
 The well known cross-platform tool [colcon](https://colcon.readthedocs.io/en/released/) was chosen to simplify the installation of the several mutually dependent [CMake](https://cmake.org/cmake/help/latest/) projects.
 In order to use colcon, [Python3](https://www.python.org/) and [CMake](https://cmake.org/cmake/help/latest/) must be first installed.